gvwilson/sensibleadventures/coriandel/coriandel.md

 There was a heartbeat of silence and then the Karabandi laughed, short and strong, as he had when we were captured.
 The emir raised his eyebrows.
 "Forgive me, Your Highness," the Karabandi said, still chuckling.
-But like the Bantangui say, *im awa pfa ta*."
+"But like the Bantangui say, *im awa pfa ta*."

-"'Oh no, not this again'?" the emir translated.
+"Oh no, not this again?" the emir translated.
 The Karabandi nodded, his what-can-you-do-about-the-world smile still on his face.

 "Well, I rejoice in your amusement," the emir said dryly.
 "And by nature, I am a lenient man.
-Being new to the royal collar, however, I am counseled to show sternness, and as those horses are a gift to a fellow monarch, I am instructing my Master of Juristry that your right arms be flensed.
+Being new to the royal collar, however, I am counseled to show sternness, and as those horses are a gift to a fellow monarch, I am instructing my Master of Juristry to flense your right arms.
 I will further instruct him that you then be shown to the city's gates.
 After all, if times are as hard as you say, the city can hardly afford to feed three more crippled beggars."
 He nodded at the guards behind us, and turned his attention once more to the papers on his desk.

 I understood then, or thought I did, why Fate had brought us to this city.
-The magic that takes skin whole from a living person to heal the wounds of another might have saved the man that my mother's-side cousin and I killed.
-He and I exchanged looks.
+The flensing that takes skin whole from a living person to heal the wounds of another might have saved the man that my mother's-side cousin and I killed.
+For us to be punished with this was just.
+My mother's-side cousin and I exchanged brief nods.
 This was just.

 But then the Karabandi, a curse be upon his name, spoke again.
 "Huh.
 Now I understand why your lot lost Armaq."

 The emir's pen stopped moving.
 "Indeed?"

 "Yup."
 He shifted his weight on the polished stone floor.
 "You were like those fine-bred idiots that take fencing classes because they're fashionable.
 Step step here, step step there, not a foot out of place until you look down and your guts are all over the floor.
-You cared more about the rules than you did about winning."
+You cared more about good form than you did about winning."

 The emir set his pen down carefully.
 "Indeed?
 And would you rather we had sent plague and soulsuckers among you?
 Some did counsel that."

 "'Course not, 'course not."
 The Karabandi shook his head.
 "But there was a lot you could have done that you didn't.
 Sooner or later, an army that doesn't take any chances is going to lose.
 And if you'll forgive me saying so, I'm guessing the same is true for emirs."
 The Karabandi shrugged expressively.

 It was a dangerous game.
 The emir knew the Karabandi was trying to herd him, just as the Karabandi knew there were worse punishments than having an arm flensed.
 I should have spoken.
-I should have told the emir that my mother's-side cousin and I would take the punishment we were due and be done with it, but I did not.
-Coward that I was, again, I did not.
+I should have told the emir that my mother's-side cousin and I would take the punishment we were due and be done with it, but I did not, coward that I was.

-"Now take us, for example," the Karabandi continued, rushing his words as the emir opened his mouth to speak.
+"Now take us, for example," the Karabandi continued, rushing his words before the emir could say anything.
 "Three men who know which end of a knife to hold, and you're just going to throw us away.
 What's the sense in that?
 If we were smugglers, would you burn our goods or sell them?"